born Abraham Roth

 With Rickey, Roth promoted the idea that on-base percentage was more important than batting average.
 He also was the first to give statistical evidence that right-handed batters hit better against left-handed pitchers than righthanders.
 With the Dodgers, he also provided in-game statistics for the announcers Vin Scully and Jerry Doggett, who were among the first announcers to pay attention to the pitch count of starting pitchers.

 Roth moved to Los Angeles with the Dodgers.
 He stayed with the club through 1964.
-He was hired by NBC and ABC to become their baseball statistician.
+He was hired by NBC and ABC to become their baseball statistician on their Game of the Week telecasts.
 Roth also was editor of "Who's Who in Baseball" for many years and wrote a column for The Sporting News in between his stints for the Dodgers and NBC.

 The Los Angeles chapter of SABR is named for him.